 Your surgeon will determine how long you will be in the hospital; the decision is based on your postoperative progress.
 Some patients are appropriate for discharge to home the same day as surgery, while others may need to stay one to two nights.
 Very occasionally, the patient may need to transfer to a transitional care facility.
-Your case manager will have been assessing and discussing your condition, and have plans in place for your discharge.
-That includes - if you need it - any home health physical therapy, home medical equipment or doctor-ordered care.
+Your case manager begins planning your discharge right after surgery.
+He or she will have been assessing and discussing your condition, so you have the services, medical equipment and doctor-ordered care you need at home.